isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * **bounds**: No bounds violations (accessing beyond the range of an array)
 * **lifetime**: No leaks (failing to `delete` or multiple `delete`) and no access to invalid objects (dereferencing `nullptr`, using a dangling reference).

-The profiles are intended to be used by tools, but also serve as an aid to the human reader.
+The profiles are intended to be used by tools, but also serve as aid to the human reader.
 We do not limit our comment in the **Enforcement** sections to things we know how to enforce; some comments are mere wishes that might inspire some tool builder.

 Tools that implement these rules shall respect the following syntax to explicitly suppress a rule: